Skip to content

 By the end of this article you’ll know:

 Version Control is the practice of keeping track of and managing different versions of a file, such as source code for a program you’re working on.
 Version Control keeps track of changes made to a file, and allows you to compare multiple versions of the same code together.
-If you make a mistake or a change you are not happy with, you can restore your file to an older version of itself.
+Think of it as the save files in a game, or the undo button in your word processor of choice: if you make a mistake or a change you are not happy with, you can restore your work to a previous version of itself!

 Version Control also allows multiple people to work on the same project in parallel, without the resulting code conflicting with itself.
 You can work on the same program from different machines, evaluate and integrate changes made by other people, and keep track of what each team member does.
 It is, overall, a fantastic tool for any programmer to have, whether they are working solo or in collaboration with others.